ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ### PR deploy preview

-For every pull request created, GitHub Actions is used to automatically attempt to build and deploy it.
-This ensures that the documentation is correct and that the pull request does not affect the documentation or component demos.
+For every pull request created, GitHub Actions will trigger the build process to ensure the documentation is correct.
+And PR does not affect the documentation or component demos.
 PR deployment is divided into multiple jobs, and the specific process is as follows:

-- First, the [preview-start.yml](https://github.com/ant-design/ant-design/blob/c6a7dbc09e709a8905aaa6c073593a1fed6bea14/.github/workflows/preview-start.yml) job is triggered to create a placeholder comment on the PR, informing the developer to start the preview build.
+- First, the [preview-start.yml](https://github.com/ant-design/ant-design/blob/c6a7dbc09e709a8905aaa6c073593a1fed6bea14/.github/workflows/preview-start.yml)job is triggered to create a placeholder comment on the PR, informing the developer to start the preview build.
 This is what is often seen as "Preview Preparing..."

 ![preview-preparing..](https://user-images.githubusercontent.com/32004925/231686636-eef933e6-2678-4e49-9552-babc50687644.png)